-It’s no surprise to most of us that lemons provide a good amount of vitamin C. However, what we may not know is that the amount of vitamin C per serving is a whopping 187% of the daily value, making it a very impressive infection fighter.
-Lemons contain flavonoid glycosides — esperetin and naringenin — and it’s this combination that provides free-radical bashing activity.
-Free radicals are known for doing severe damage to blood vessels and can also contribute to the build-up of cholesterol in artery walls, atherosclerosis, and overall heart disease.
+It’s no surprise to most of us that lemons provide a good amount of vitamin C. However, we may not know that the amount of vitamin C per serving is a whopping 187% of the daily value, making it a very impressive infection fighter.
+Lemons contain flavonoid glycosides –hesperetin and naringenin — and it’s this combination that provides free-radical bashing activity.
+Free radicals are known for doing severe damage to blood vessels and contribute to the build-up of cholesterol in artery walls, atherosclerosis, and overall heart disease.
+Hesperidin and its aglycone hesperetin, two citrus flavonoids found primarily in oranges and lemons, have shown multiple beneficial effects, such as anticarcinogenic, antihypertensive, antiviral, antioxidant, antidiabetic, hepatoprotective, and anti-inflammatory.

 Lemons are an excellent ingredient to incorporate into fresh juices.
 They contain virtually no fructose, which can cause a myriad of metabolic difficulties.
 Lemons are spectacular at eliminating the offending bitter taste of some of the dark, deep green leafy vegetables – you know, the ones that provide most of the nutritional benefits of juicing.
-A reminder that when making fresh juices, juice the whole lemon together with the peel, to get the most nutritional benefits (be sure to thoroughly wash and brush the dirt off the skin before juicing.
+A reminder that when making fresh juices, juice the whole lemon together with the peel.
+To get the most nutritional benefits, thoroughly wash and brush the dirt off the skin before juicing.
 Organic lemons are best.)

 20 Health Benefits of Lemons